kiramclean/notes/talks/software_for_the_internet_with_phoenix.md

 ^ Compare the stack you needed to get your full-scale web app up and running before and after phoenix

-Requirement | Without Elixir | With Elixir
+Requirement | Ruby | Elixir
 ---|---|---
+App server | Puma/Unicorn | BEAM
-HTTP server | Nginx | Elixir
+HTTP Server | Nginx | BEAM
-Request Processing | Ruby on Rails | Elixir Long-running requests | ActionCable (Ruby) | Phoenix Channels (Elixir) Server-wide state | Redis | Elixir
+Long-running requests | ActionCable (Ruby) | Phoenix Channels (BEAM) Server-wide state | Redis | BEAM
-Background jobs | Resque/Sidekiq | Elixir
+Background jobs | Sidekiq/Resque | BEAM
-Scheduled jobs | Cron | Elixir
+Scheduled jobs | Cron | BEAM
+Low-level caching | Memcached | ETS (BEAM)
-Crash recovery | Upstart | Erlang
+Crash recovery | Monit/God/Foreman | BEAM

+^ Some frameworks can only handle one request at a time and spinning up new processes is not trivial, so you need tools to spin up multiple app servers (Unicorn) or a multi-threaded app server (Puma)

+^ If you have multiple app servers running you need a web server in front of them to hand off requests (Nginx)

+^ Slow background jobs block web requests, so they need to be sent to a background worker

+^ Current implementations of web sockets are not performant enough to be relevant

+^ Can't keep app servers up consistently to run scheudled jobs, so we add cron

+^ No built-in tools to monitor all these moving parts, so we add more dependencies to monitor them (Monit, God, Foreman)

 ---

-Bonuses with Phoenix
+# Bonuses with Phoenix

 - Very fast

+^ Server-side rendering is so much faster because Erlang is really fast at string IO.
+It doesn't render a separate copy of each web page in memory for each client, it contructs pointers to the same pieces of immutable memory across requests.

 ^ It's not just better for your users, it makes for a much more pleasant development environment.
 Booting the app takes no time, so normal things that require booting the app (like running tests, migrating the db, booting a local server) are way faster, too.
 This is important..
 I don't know about other languages but on the rails apps I've worked on nobody ever runs the whole test suite locally because it takes forever (just runs on CI).

 - Great dev tools

 ^ You get live reloading built-in, proper front-end tooling (can also swap for anything that can compile your front-end code into a `static/` folder)

+---

+# Downsides

+- Less library support
+- Fewer external services like error monitoring, but Erlang has a lot of stuff built in

+---

+# Consider Phoenix For:
+- high throughput
+- fast and consistent response times
+- minimal (ms/year) downtime
+- realtime updates
+- bi-directional realtime communication

 ---